 - Rock: usually played on an electric

 3. Look for package deals offered by the guitar shop especially if you just started learning to play guitar.
 This package deals usually comes with a guitar, guitar strap, guitar pick, guitar case, and tuner.
 Sometimes it will also come with an amplifier at a price that you can afford.
+If you don’t get an amplifier, i recommend you take a look at our best acoustic guitar amplifiers under $200 list so you can get yourself a starter amp.

 4. If you are buying for children or adults with small hands, then you should consider buying a 1/2 or 3/4 size guitar.
 Electric guitars and nylon-stringed acoustic guitars are easiest on the fingers